udaypratapsingh101/rice-leaf-disease-detection/README.md

 The DeiT-B model was additionally evaluated using Test-Time Augmentation (TTA), where the validation accuracy increased to **99.05%**.

 > Note: 99.05% is the TTA-enhanced inference result and is reported separately from the standard DeiT-B validation accuracy of 98.86%.
+> ## 📌 Key Finding

+The experiments show a clear improvement over the custom baseline CNN.
+The DeiT-B model achieved the highest standard validation accuracy, while Test-Time Augmentation further improved its validation result.

 ---